-Figure 9 - Local Angles vs. Metric Angles In Figure 9, Scout is at our current cosmological time and she measures the circumference of the ring surrounding her using a single angle of 360 degrees.
-But the true angles to be used in the metric to measure that circumference are those seen by Jem, who sits at r = 0 and a $\Delta t$ from Scout such that the light emitted from each point on the ring at r = 15 billion is seen by Jem at r = 0.
-Therefore, Jem needs two angles to measure the circumference, $\theta$ and $\phi$ , because the ring does not surround him, but rather occupies a small region on a distant surface that surrounds him.
+Figure 9 - Local Angles vs. Metric Angles

+In Figure 9, Scout is at our current cosmological time and she measures the circumference of Dill's orbit around her using a single angle of 360 degrees.
+But the true angles to be used in the metric to measure that circumference are those seen by Jem, who sits at r=0 and a Δt from Scout such that the light emitted from each point on Dill's orbit at r=15 billion is seen by Jem at r=0.
+Therefore, Jem needs two angles to measure the orbit, θ and φ , because the ring does not surround him, but rather occupies a small region on a distant surface that surrounds him.
 Furthermore, given the enormous distance between Scout and Jem in both space and time, we can see that these angles would be very small in this case such that the circumference of the ring would be a reasonable size when calculated with the metric.

-Note that the ring in Figure 9 could also be a collection of galaxies that Scout sees surrounding her.
-We can conclude from this that the angular distances between galaxies we currently observe on the celestial spheres may be smaller than what we currently measure since those distances are currently based on their angles relative to us, rather than an observer at r = 0.
-Another interesting artifact of the metric is that while the light from distant galaxies is being increasingly redshifted as time goes on and our ability to travel through space becomes increasingly difficult (Equation 2), angular distances are converging as the celestial spheres collapse toward r = 0.
-Therefore, we should expect that there is a kind of surface tension in the celestial spheres, squeezing the objects on them closer together over time.
-This surface tension may even account for some of the observed Dark Matter effects, but that is beyond the scope of this paper.
+Note that the orbit in Figure 9 could also be a collection of galaxies that Scout sees surrounding her.
+We can conclude from this that the angular distances between galaxies (or points on the CMB) we currently observe on the celestial spheres may be smaller than what we currently measure since those distances are currently based on their angles relative to us, rather than an observer at r = 0.

+Another interesting artifact of the metric is that while the light from distant galaxies is being increasingly redshifted as time goes on and our ability to travel through space becomes increasingly difficult (Equation 2), angular distances are converging as the celestial spheres collapse toward r=0.
+Therefore, we should expect that there is a kind of surface tension in the spacelike celestial spheres, squeezing the objects on them closer together over time.
+So the increasing redshift along the timelike dimensions (the 'Dark Energy' effect) comes from our increasing acceleration away from the past (our 'freefall through the time dimension').
+But the spacelike dimension compression could (perhaps) be the cause of things like the angular motion of stars in the galaxies, the motion of galaxies within galaxy clusters, and the lensing angles of light around these structures to be greater than expected.
+This may be related to the 'Dark Matter' cosmological effects, however this hypothesis is not pursued in the current paper.

 The 'Big Bounce'?

-A plot of $\tau$ vs. r from the uppermost to lowermost hyperbola in Figure 1 is given in Figure 10 below.
+A plot of τ vs. r from the uppermost to lowermost hyperbola in Figure 1 is given in Figure 10 below.
 It illustrates well the relationship to typical spatial projectile motion (for u = 1).